Tnail1994/StoryGameApi/docs/documentation.md

 For the backend side, no further action is required at this time, as Stories #4 and #5 are only needed for the interface.
 I started writing the user stories on the backend side, as the interface itself can be implemented abstractly.
 In the first commit I already added the cors configuration needed for the angular application on localhost.

 All commits are tagged by user story number.
 Normally, I would not commit and push them directly into main, but keep them in a separate branch and merge them into the production branch after the task has been completed (e.g. with a final review).

+## Implementing the Web App

+As I have already completed the backend side and worked my way through the user stories, the initial project structure can be implemented smoothly.

+- Adding Bootstrap to the index.html file
+- A main menu is required.
+This means that the home component is defined as the main menu, which navigates to other components.
+- All necessary components already created
+- Navigation from main menu to create new story and story listen wired together
+- Added environment files, because the interface to be addressed does not change.
+Here is a simplification #5

+Simplifications:
+- #5: Using an unsecure connection `http://localhost:8080`

+### Story #1: As a player, I want to create a new story

+The project setup has already created a main menu that allows you to navigate to different pages.
+So only the New Story component had to be adapted.
+The following has been added or changed in this user story

+- Added the http provider to the app config
+- created a story service that calls the create new story api from the backend
+- The Create New Story UI component is created as a form and can only be submitted if all the required fields have been filled in correctly.